techtown-training/kubernetes-intro/exercise/exercise3.1-create_pv.md

 kubectl get svc -l app=wordpress
 ```

-In the output above, the EXTERNAL-IP column will show the public IP address created for your blog.
-Save this IP address for the next step.
+In the output above, If you have a LoadBalancer us the EXTERNAL-IP column will show the public IP address created for your blog.
+If you do not have a LoadBalancer you will need to us your "PublicIP" and the NodePort.
+Save this IP address or NodePort for the next step.

 ## Visit your wordpress blog